Yousry2/operations/README.md

 ## ✨ ** [Check Live Demo](https://yousry2.github.io/operations/).✨ **

-Please notice this demo is published on static github pages so in order to refresh the app please navigate the root page "https://yousry2.github.io/operations" and DON'T use the signup url https://yousry2.github.io/operations/auth/signup/
+Please notice this demo is published on static github pages so in order to refresh the app please **Always** navigate the root page https://yousry2.github.io/operations and **DON'T** use the signup url https://yousry2.github.io/operations/auth/signup/